byronbytes/Tasks/README.md

 ## Installation

-1. First, you need to install [.NET Core](https://dotnet.microsoft.com/download) if it isn't installed already.
+1. Install [.NET Core](https://dotnet.microsoft.com/download) if you don't have it installed.
 2. Download the latest version of Tasks from the **Releases** tab.
 3. Extract the `.zip` and execute `Tasks.exe`.
 4. If you get the Windows SafeScreen message, click "Run Anyways".